 What kind of food do I get during the Everest Base Camp Trek?

 You'll have 3 meals a day from the menu provided by tea houses or lodges, where you can choose from local dishes and continental/Indian/Chinese.
-We would make sure that the meals you are going to eat are freshly cooked, which includes a balanced diet of carbohydrates, proteins, and fats, and comes under strict hygiene standards.
+We would make sure that the meals you are going to eat are freshly cooked, which include a balanced diet of carbohydrates, proteins, and fats, and come under strict hygiene standards.

 Who are my guides and porters?
 Are they well equipped?